Web of Objects Home

 🛡️ Web of Objects is designed for privacy and control, giving individuals and organizations full sovereignty over their data.
 Data can live on their own servers or with any cloud provider and move freely between providers at any time — as easily as moving a file from one folder to another.

-🤖 This architecture also unlocks truly agentic AI systems.
-Large language models can follow schemas, produce JSON, and use tool protocols — but they still lack a shared, semantically rich environment to operate in.
+🤖 This architecture also unlocks unified agentic AI systems.
+Large language models can follow schemas and use tool protocols — but they still lack a shared, semantically rich environment to operate in.
 Most information lives in fragmented apps, files, and databases where meaning, relationships, permissions, and behavior remain implicit.
 Web of Objects changes this by making structure native: information exists as interconnected objects with identity, metadata, links, and rules built in.
-In that kind of environment, AI agents don’t just generate text — they can understand what things are, how they relate, and what actions are allowed, then create, modify, and connect objects to build and evolve applications much like developers do.

 🪐 On top of Web of Objects emerges a new space on the Internet: the webverse, where web pages become objects, websites become worlds, and the World Wide Web becomes a universe.